akvelon/flutter-code-editor/README.md

 although such comments are still present in the editor's hidden state and will be revealed when copying the text.

-To customize parsing sections using any other syntax, subclass `AbstractNamedSectionParser`.
+To customize section parsing using any other syntax, subclass `AbstractNamedSectionParser`.

 ## Read-Only Code Blocks

 Flutter Code Editor allows to define read-only code blocks.
-This may be useful for learning use cases when users are guided to modify certain code blocks while other code is meant to be protected from modification.
+This may be useful for learning use cases when users are guided to modify certain code blocks while other code is meant to be protected from changes.

 To make a named section read-only, pass a set of named sections to the `controller.readOnlySectionNames`: